JaviRoser/Udacity-NeighborhoodMap/README.md

 5. Open the root folder in a terminal and run this command:**npm start**
 6. To load the map, open your code editor and edit your Google Maps API keys in **Map.js** file located in the components folder.
 7. To fetch data from Foursuare API, edit the code with your **Client_ID & Client_Secret keys** in the **API.js** file located in the API folder.
-6. The app will start in your default browser at **localhost:3000** in developement mode
+6. The app will start in your default browser at **localhost:3000** in development mode.

 ### Service Workers
-A service worker is created by default when installing the react package,but it will only cache the site when it is in production mode.
+A service worker is created by default when installing the react package, but it will only cache the site when it is in production mode.

 ### Load the App in Production Mode